 The “Air” feature is designed to transform your recordings, give you options while tracking, and INSPIRE you while you’re making music.

 This feature is SUPER easy to use.

-- It’s a single button push, and there are no latency issues, so you can be sure that the sound you produce is clean and clear of any artifacts.
+- It’s one button push, and there’re no latency issues, so you can be sure that your sound is clean and clear of any artifacts.

-It’s also super VERSATILE as it brings another dimension to a voice, especially on the spoken word.
+It’s also super VERSATILE as it brings another dimension to vocals, especially on spoken word sections.

-Focusrite Scarlett 8i6 will help achieve crisp, “radio announcer voice” sound quality if you are working in the broadcasting industry!
+Focusrite Scarlett 8i6 will help you achieve crisp, “radio announcer voice” sound quality if you work in the broadcasting industry!

-- If you want to brighten vocals, you can use this audio interface on your room’s mics to bring additional clarity.
+- If you want to brighten your track’s vocals, you can use this audio interface on your room’s mics to bring additional clarity.